Banstein/leaderboard/README.md

 # Leaderboard

-A Leaderboard app used for calculating the highest score with names.
+A Leaderboard app used for calculating the highest score with names and sharing fun with your friends.

 ## Built With